ressiws/typescript-template-pnpm/README.md

 - The builder takes care of everything — you don't need to configure anything else.

 # 🧾 License
-This project is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This project is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) — Use freely with credit.
+See [LICENSE.md](./LICENSE.md).

-You are free to use, modify, and redistribute the code, even commercially — as long as you **give appropriate credit.**

 # 🙌 Credits
 Built with ❤️ by [DarkenLM](https://github.com/darkenlm) and [swisser](https://github.com/ressiws), just two devs who believe semicolons are optional but clean code isn't.